prathimacode-hub/Awesome_Python_Scripts/GUIScripts/QR Code Generator/README.md

 ## Setup instructions

+To install the dependencies
 `
-pip install -r requirements.txt python qr_generator.py
+pip install -r requirements.txt
+`

+To run the script
+`
+python qr_generator.py
 `
 - A GUI will open up, enter your text, press submit